milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Many of our Services require you to set up an account.
 To do this, we ask you to provide us with account details (information about you, like your name, username, email address, birthday, and phone number).
 When you set up your profile, you’ll also provide us with profile details (like your Bitmoji and profile picture).
 If you use our commerce products to buy something, like those latest sneakers, we may ask you for payment and related information (like your physical address, so we can ship the product to you, payment information, so we can process the payment, and transaction history).

-Of course, you’ll also provide us with the information you send through or save within our Services.
-We consider some of this information to be private content and communications (like Snaps and Chats with friends, My Story set to Friends, Private Stories, voice and video calls, and content that is saved in My Eyes Only).
+Of course, you’ll also provide us with information you send through or save within our Services, including content and information about that content, and content you share and generate with our AI Features (content, or “Inputs,” including text, images, video, audio, precise location, and engagement, used to generate content and responses, or “Outputs”).
+We consider some of this information to be private content and communications (like Snaps and Chats with friends, voice and video calls, and content that is saved in My Eyes Only).
+Or content you share with a particular audience like private & friend stories (My Story set to Friends, Private Stories).
 On the other end of the spectrum, some of the information you send through or save within our Services may be public content that is accessible to everyone (such as Public Story content, including My Story set to Everyone, Shared Stories, and Community Stories, Spotlight or Snap Map submissions, and Public Profile information).
 Keep in mind that Snapchatters who view your Snaps, Chats, and any other content, can always screenshot that content, save it, or copy it outside the Snapchat app.
 So please don’t send messages or share content that you wouldn’t want someone to save or share.

 Lastly, when you contact Support (content and communications shared with Support) or our Safety team, or communicate with us in any other way, including through our research efforts (like responses to surveys, consumer panels, or other research questions) we’ll collect whatever information you provide or that we need to resolve your question.